Zhongzhou/the-learning-plumber/_posts/2025-01-16-AI-Grading.md

 date: 2025-01-16
 ---

-# Might your next grader be an AI?
 <img src="../../../assets/images/AI_grader.webp" width="500" style = "float: center; margin-right: 2em"
-alt = "A busy AI grader working to grade lots of student papers."> (image created by chatGPT)
+alt = "A busy AI grader working to grade lots of student papers."> Might your next grader be an AI? (image created by chatGPT)
 ## Getting GPT to grade student responses and much more
-This [paper on using GPT for partial credit grading](https://arxiv.org/abs/2412.06910) has been keeping me really busy for the past couple of months (in addition to an incredible trip back to China).
-The paper is really long because I promised too many things to the editors of the special journal collection that I'm submitting the it to, which I only realized after I actually started working on it.
+This paper: [https://arxiv.org/abs/2412.06910]() on using GPT to assign partial credit to students' written response to common physics problems has been keeping me really busy for the past couple of months (in addition to an incredible trip back to China).

 Long story short, I figured out how to get GPT-4o to:
 1. Assign partial credit to student's written response to common physics problems according to a multi-point rubric.
 2. Generate grading justification and a grading confidence index for humans to review, and
 3. Write feedback to students about why they received the scores that they got.

 In the three problems tested in the study, two human graders agree with each other about 70% ~ 75% of all cases.
-The AI grader can agree with each human grader 70% ~ 75% of all cases!!
+The AI grader can agree with each human grader 70% ~ 75% of all cases, just as much as human graders agree amongst themselves.

 Here's one example of what GPT grading looks like.